GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 #### Clear count (*qa-count-clear*)

 A layer showing the distribution of clear and valid satellite observations at each [Sentinel-2 pixel](https://knowledge.dea.ga.gov.au/data/category/dea-surface-reflectance/) during the analysis period.
 Artefacts that can invalidate pixels include cloud cover/shadow and low geometric accuracy.
-A pixel only proceeds into the DEA Coastal Ecosystem Map workflow if it has more than 10 valid observations in a year.
-In 2021, the mean number of observations used per pixel was 49&plusmn;20 (1 $\sigma$).
-This changed only slightly in 2022 to 48&plusmn;19 (1 $\sigma$).
+A pixel only proceeds into the DEA Coastal Ecosystems workflow if it has more than 10 valid observations in a modelling year.

 #### Coastal connectivity (*qa-coastal-connectivity*)
 An accumulated cost-distance connectivity layer used as a [covariate](#coastal-connectivity) within the modelling process, and as an additional [contextual editing](#4-contextual-editing) layer for the Saltmarsh class.
 Values represent the cumulative elevation above Highest Astronomical Tide that must be traversed along the shortest path from tidally influenced coastal waters and mangroves.
 Lower values indicate likely coastal pixels, reflecting both distance inland and topography.
 The values of the coastal connectivity layer are dimensionless with low values representing high coastal connectivity and high values indicating lower coastal connectivity.